-Calgary Community Associations, today's events and local news can be registered here published and will be verified before displayed, we do not guarantee the accuracy or authenticity of the information we collect after you register
+Calgary Community Associations, today's community events and local news can be registered here published and will be verified before displayed, we do not guarantee the accuracy or authenticity of the information we collect after you register

 The Edgemont Community Association was founded in 1980 as a platform for residents to serve in kinship and create change together.
 Member participation is paramount in making our community a great place for its residents.
 We are proud to have one of the most highly engaged and active communities in Calgary.
 By joining the association you can get to know the people and businesses in your neighbourhood, participate in community initiatives and programs, and be involved in its development.
 It is edged by steep escarpments at the southeast end of the community.
 Due to its elevation, Edgemont is exposed to more wind than the surrounding communities, but this elevation also provides exceptional views of Calgary and the mountains.
 Edgemont offers many recreational opportunities to residents including tennis courts, skating rinks, playgrounds, pathways and numerous ravines.
 There are both public and separate schools in the community.